nadirboulahchiche/car-detection-classification-licence_plate-detection/README.md

 - Car classification.
 - License plate detection.
 - Number plate recognition.
-- All integrated into one GUI (Graphic User Interface) application.
+- All integrated into one GUI (Graphic User Interface) application (made in qt designer).

 Bellow you will find how to run this app: